data-8/su23/policies.md

 ### Assignment Extensions

-Due to the fast pace of the summer offering, **we are unable to offer assignment extensions for the vast majority of cases.** As mentioned above, you are provided two lab and homework drops for emergency situations that may come up.
-Only after using all your assignment drops, if you encounter further emergencies beyond your control, please fill out the [Extenuating Circumstances Form]() to speak to a staff member and to receive possible accommodations.
+Due to the fast pace of the summer offering, **we are unable to offer assignment extensions for the vast majority of students.** As mentioned above, you are provided two lab and homework drops for emergency situations that may come up.
+Only after using all your assignment drops, if you continue to encounter further emergencies beyond your control, please do not hesitate to reach out.
+Please fill out the [Extenuating Circumstances Form](), and a course staff member will reach out to you and provide a space for conversation, as well as to arrange accommodations as necessary.
 Note that you will be asked to provide supporting documentation, and these requests will be approved on a case-by-case basis.

 ### Learning Cooperatively